 All proposed developments must meet the design standards and guidelines in Division 3 (Site and Design Standards).
 Innovative project design, particularly involving infill development and reuse of existing structures, is required.
+However, the County has taken several steps to streamline the development review approval process.
+Design review is an administrative process that does not require a Planning Commission or Board of Supervisors hearing.
 The Imperial County Planning and Development Services Department has final review authority and may waive any of the above listed requirements for the residential, commercial, and industrial zones where a documented hardship not involving economics exists, or where there are unusual circumstances that prevent compliance with the required development standards listed above.
-However, the County offers pre-application reviews (PAR) as an optional procedure for development proposals to provide direction for applicants by assessing whether a prospective proposal is consistent with County standards and requirements before a formal application submittal.
+Additionally, the County offers pre-application reviews (PAR) as an optional procedure for development proposals to provide direction for applicants by assessing whether a prospective proposal is consistent with County standards and requirements before a formal application submittal.
 PARs also aid in shortening processing time for development proposals once they are submitted by limiting requests to those findings made in the PAR letter.
 Request forms for a pre-application review are available on the County's website.
-The County h as also included Program 27 to review and update development standards to be objective and quantifiable.
+The County has also included Program 28 to review and update development standards to be objective and quantifiable.
+With the administrative review process and optional PARs, design review is not a constraint on development.